Tiny stones may cause no symptoms, but larger stones can cause excruciating pain in the area between the ribs and hips in the back.

 Surgical removal is sometimes needed for larger stones that are causing an obstruction.

 Endoscopic surgery is usually used to remove struvite stones.
-Antibiotics are not helpful for urinary tract infections until the stones are completely removed.
+Antibiotics are not helpful in treating urinary tract infections Urinary Tract Infections (UTIs) read more until the infection stones are completely removed.